This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Your relationship with what’s-their-face down the hall in your first-year dorm didn’t last more than a month, but Intimina menstrual cups are here to stay.

 Before you first use your cup, it’s a good idea to give it a proper clean in boiling water.
 During your period, you don’t need to sterilize your cup because of its body-safe silicone design.
-Just a rinse in water before re-inserting will do!
+Simply rinse in cold water first to clean and prevent stains, followed by hot water to sterilize, before reinserting.

 Between periods, it’s best to again give your cup a good sterilization.
 To clean your menstrual cup, simply: